joshua-zingale/silbidopy/README.md

 ```

 ## Writing files
 The binary writer currently leaves all fields blank except for a dummy value that is used as the graphId and the times and frequencies for each tonal.
 The following code first reads in an annotation file.
-Then, all but the first three annotations are dropped and a new file is written that contains only the these first three annotations.
+Then, all but the first three annotations are dropped and a new binary *silbido* file is written that contains only the these first three annotations.
 ```python
 from silbidopy.readBinaries import tonalReader from silbidopy.writeBinaries import writeTimeFrequencyBinary